s4ke/Master-Thesis/src/md/800-appendix.md

 explains how specific Profunctors fit the Arrow type class.
 Chapter \ref{app:omitted}
 covers omitted function definitions.
 Then, Chapter \ref{syntacticSugar} explains syntactic sugar for PArrows.
-We give additional definitions for the experimental Cloud Haskell backend in Chapter \ref{sec:appendixCloudHaskell} and end with the plots for the shared memory backends and distributed memory backends in Chapters \ref{sec:benchmarkSharedPlots}
+We give additional definitions for the experimental Cloud Haskell backend in Chapter \ref{sec:appendixCloudHaskell} and finish with the plots for the shared memory backends and distributed memory backends in Chapters \ref{sec:benchmarkSharedPlots}
 and \ref{sec:benchmarkDistPlots}, respectively.